lukegriffith/hugo_site/content/about/_index.md

 # DevOps, Terraform & Ansible

 Luke is a passionate and highly focused individual, dedicated to learning about technology and its implementation.
-With over 7 years of IT experience working with business critical infrastructure, and applications.
-His primary skills set is around infrastructure and operating systems, configuration automation and testing.
+With 10 years of industry experience working with business critical infrastructure, and applications his primary skills set is infrastructure automation, configuration and testing through ci/cd methods with experience in software engineering.
+He has experience leading small DevOps teams using agile methods.

-He has a long background supporting and engineering Windows based solutions, but is comfortable and keen to learn more about Linux, spending most of his work day at the shell.
+With a long background supporting and engineering Windows based solutions, the last couple years he's developed automation frameworks and solutions for hybrid cloud platforms with workloads primarily running on a linux kernel.

 He has a keen interest in software development, CI/CD, reusable software design and enjoys building platforms and designing frameworks.

-## Engineer @ G-Research (2015 - Present)
+## Cloud Engineer @ G-Research (2018 - Present)

 Currently within the cloud team, working on public and private cloud adoption throughout the business.

-### Currently working on

-#### Internal cloud adoption
+Works daily with Terraform, Ansible, Python and golang working on AWS and Openstack platforms.
+GitHub is the primary VCS system with Jenkins, Ansible Tower, and Terraform Enterprise used to deliver ci/cd workflows.

+- Architect for hybrid cloud account vending pipeline (AWS and Openstack)
-- AWS account vending framework (Terraform, Ansible)
+- In-depth automation of AWS account on-boarding (IAM, SCP & Org) infrastructure.
-- Design of self-service infrastructure pipelines for internal development teams.
+- Design of self-service infrastructure pipelines for internal development teams. (gitops)
-- In-depth automation of AWS account on-boarding, boundary controls, and EC2 infrastructure.
-- Providing automation frameworks to infrastructure teams (Terraform Enterprise, Ansible Tower).
+- Owner of on-prem IAC platforms for infrastructure and development teams (Terraform Enterprise, Ansible Tower).

-#### Previous projects

-##### Developing windows configuration management baselines

-- Developing DSC resources.
-- TDD with pester.
-- CI/CD pipelines for test coverage & unit testing.

-##### Windows package management
+## Windows Automation Engineer @ G-Research (2015 - 2018)

+An initial member of the automation team, building out configuration baselines and automated pipelines for OS deployment.
+Designed pipelines and processes for package management solution.

-- Implementation & roll-out of Chocolatey package management.
+- Powershell development & testing
-  - Extending cChoco DSC resource (See [Open Source Contributions](/code))
-- CI/CD pipeline to automate deployment of internal packages, from a VCS (200+ packages).
-- Choolatey Business & Self-Service functionality.
+- Config management & package management
-- Pushing internal adoption of solution.
-- Migration from legacy system.

-##### Windows OS deployment

-- Development and maintenance of Ansible modules & playbooks.
-- Development and maintenance of powershell modules, and build scripts.
-- Reverse downtime server deployments.
+- Automated build systems
+- CI/CD methods /w Bamboo
+- Git / SVN

+## Infrastructure Engineer @ Attenda (2011 - 2015

+Support of client infrastructure across various technology stacks.
+Having to show responsibility for problems using ITIL processes  and deal with a fast pace customer focused environment.

+- VMWare, AWX
+- Linux, Windows
+- Cisco ASA

 _Full job history available on [Linkedin](http://linkedin.com/in/lukemgriffith)._